Dungeons & Dragons: Shadow over Mystara: Gameplay

 Every character starts with their armor (the second slot) already filled, specific to their character, and remains unchanged the entire game.
 The character's helmet (the first slot) and shield (the fifth slot) are the other two items that lend to a character's defensive ability.
 Most characters also begin with a shield, except the Magic-User and Thief, who cannot use shields.
-While magical items in traditional D&D rules are practically invulnerable or tough, the magical items in Shadow over Mystara are very fragile.
+While magical items in traditional D&D rules are practically invulnerable or tough, the magical items in Shadow over Mystara are extremely fragile.
 Magical boots (slot three), gauntlets (slot four), and rings (slot six) are all destroyed after the player is damaged a few times.
-The eighth slot is used for miscellaneous items, such as the "Skin of the Displacer Beast" or the "Eye of the Beholder"; many bosses drop rare items such as these and they either grant special abilities or can be traded in for special magical equipment.
-There are also many unique hidden items (for example, hidden near the end of the game is a treasure chest which contains the Staff of Wizardry when opened by the Magic-User: if the Magic-User wields the staff during the final boss fight and there are at least three players with a combined total of over 1 million experience points, the Staff will glow and the team will be able to use the powerful Final Strike attack).
+The eighth slot is used for miscellaneous items, such as the "Skin of the Displacer Beast" or the "Eye of the Beholder".
+Many bosses drop rare items such as these and they either grant special abilities or can be traded in for magical equipment.
+There are also many unique hidden items (for example, near the end of the game is a treasure chest which contains the Staff of Wizardry when opened by the Magic-User: if the Magic-User wields the staff during the final boss fight and there are at least three players with a combined total of over 1 million experience points, the Staff will glow and the team will be able to use the powerful Final Strike attack).

-In between many stages the players find themselves inside small town stores where they can restock on common items such as arrows, burning oils, throwing daggers and healing potions.
-Players can sell items for gold and also trade special items found during boss battles with shopkeepers (by clicking on the shopkeepers head) to earn unique magical items.
-The players can also come across a special gnome village where the townfolk beg to be saved from a chimera (the gnomes, unlike traditional Dungeons & Dragons gnomes, are very minuscule, standing about a foot tall).
+In between many stages, the players find themselves inside small town stores where they can restock on common items such as arrows, burning oils, throwing daggers and healing potions.
+Players can sell items for gold and also trade special items found during boss battles with shopkeepers to earn unique magical items.
+The players can also come across a special gnome village where the townfolk beg to be saved from a chimera (the gnomes, unlike the traditional Dungeons & Dragons depiction of gnomes, are very tiny, standing about a foot tall).

 Plot

-After defeating the Arch Lich Deimos, the heroes continued on their journey through the Broken Lands of Glantri after realizing that Deimos was only part of an even greater evil plan, and he was in fact being used by a mysterious sorceress named Synn, who appears to be a young woman but commands a powerful magical abilities, has been scheming to control the Kingdom of Glantri and conquer the humanoids of the Republic of Darokin.
+After defeating the Arch Lich Deimos, the heroes continued on their journey through the Broken Lands of Glantri upon realizing that Deimos was only part of an even greater evil plan, and he was in fact being used by a mysterious sorceress named Synn, who appears to be a young woman, but commands a powerful magical abilities, has been scheming to control the Kingdom of Glantri and conquer the humanoids of the Republic of Darokin.
 After Deimos was defeated, Synn vowed to punish the land that she desired.

-At the game's end the player discovers that Synn is in fact a centuries-old red dragon, bent on harnessing the mystical forces of the lands she has conquered, in order to awaken a creature of even more devastating physical prowess than herself - known and described only as The Fiend.
-The heroes then fight against Synn in her lair; when she is slain, her monster is also destroyed by an airship bombing.
+At the game's end, the player discovers that Synn is in fact a centuries-old red dragon, determined to harness the mystical forces of the lands she has conquered, in order to awaken a creature of even more devastating physical prowess than herself - known and described only as The Fiend.
+The heroes then fight against Synn in her lair.
+When she is slain, her monster is also destroyed by an airship bombing.